muquit/ssl-tls-verify/README.md

 I was not getting time to look at the code and figure out the issue, so I asked [Claude AI Sonnet 4](https://claude.ai) to write a simple CLI tool in [go](https://go.dev/) to verify certificates from connection.
 Hence, `ssl-tls-verify` was born.
 After creating this tool, I realized I had missed `ServerName` in `tls.Config`.

-I also love this tool, it's much nicer than openssl with its human-readable output, clear certificate chain display, and intuitive formatting.
+I also love this tool now, it's much nicer than openssl with its human-readable output, clear certificate chain display, and intuitive formatting.
 What started as a debugging utility has become my go-to tool for SSL/TLS certificate inspection.